|Ritchie & Thompson - Creators of C and Unix|

 The C language

-From becoming a language running under Unix, C turned in to the language that Unix was written in.
-The machine dependent and other critical sections of the code were grouped together and written in assembler and known as the kernel.
+From being a language running under Unix, C turned into the language that Unix was written in.
+The machine-dependent, and other critical, sections of the code were grouped together and written in assembler and known as the kernel.
 The rest of the operating system - around 90% - was written in C. This resulted in the first portable version of Unix and marked the start of its wider acceptance.

 If you wanted to run Unix on a strange machine all you had to do was write a C compiler for it and implement the kernel in the machine's own assembly language.
 You might think that writing a compiler was a difficult job but Unix even gathered the necessary software tools around itself to make this easy.
 Given access to a working Unix system you could implement a cross C compiler for another machine, write the kernel and port the system in a reasonable amount of time.
 It almost sounds like a recipe for a virus!

 Unix certainly spread itself onto other machines at a speed that was uncharacteristic for an operating system.
-However this wasn't just because of the easy transfer its design made possible.
+However, this wasn't just because of the easy transfer its design made possible.
 Bell Labs didn't really see any market potential in the product and so it was virtually free.
-Educational establishments took to it as a low cost and powerful operating system that could be used as a teaching tool but was also capable of doing real things.
+Educational establishments took to it as a low-cost and powerful operating system that could be used as a teaching tool and that was also capable of doing real things.